top of page

 INCHES TO CENTIMETERS

 It all starts with the gauge.
 Pattern gauge is measured in a square that is 4 inches (10 cm).
 But if you use a calculator, 4 inches in real life equals 10.16 cm.
-But since 10.16 is hard to measure, unless you have a magnifying glass, it's rounded to 10 cm for knitting.
+Since 10.16 cm is hard to measure (unless you have a magnifying glass) it's rounded to 10 cm for knitting purposes.
 This is where the errors happen when converting inches to centimeters and vice versa.

 CONVERTING USING 2.5 VERSUS 2.54